-SUMMARY: The Deputy Under Secretary for Rural Development (RD) is seeking applications for the Rural Placemaking Innovation Challenge (RPIC) from eligible entities to provide technical assistance and training to rural communities for placemaking planning and implementation.
-This funding opportunity will be administered by the USDA Rural Development Innovation Center and is authorized by the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2021, to provide up to \$3 million in competitive cooperative agreement funds.
+SUMMARY: The Under Secretary for Rural Development (RD) is seeking applications, for the Rural Development Cooperative Agreement Program, herein referred to as the Rural Placemaking Innovation Challenge (RPIC), from eligible entities to provide technical assistance and training to rural communities for placemaking planning and implementation.
+This funding opportunity will be administered by the USDA Rural Development Innovation Center and is authorized by the Consolidated Appropriations Act, 2022, to provide up to \$4 million in competitive cooperative agreement funds.
 This announcement lists the information needed to submit an application.

 DATES: Applications for RPIC cooperative agreement(s) must be submitted electronically through Grants.gov by 11:59 p.m.
-Eastern Daylight Time by July 26, 2021.
+Eastern Daylight Time by August 15, 2022.
 Applications received after 11:59 p.m.
-Eastern Daylight Time on July 26, 2021 will not be considered.
+Eastern Daylight Time on August 15, 2022 will not be considered.